-Treatment: Deferred status and remove open date.
+Treatment: Deferred status and removed open date.

-2. Scenario: Project has a confirmed bookable/rentable rooms with an open date which has been extended by 1+ month due to COVID-19:
+2. Scenario: Project has confirmed bookable/rentable rooms with an open date which has been extended by 1+ month due to COVID-19:

-Treatment: Under-Construction status and extend to confirmed open date.
+Treatment: In Construction status and extension to confirmed open date.

-Scenario: Project had a confirmed bookable/rentable rooms open date which is no longer available, with no further open date available, or has extended 3+ months:
+3. Scenario: Project had confirmed bookable/rentable rooms and an open date which is no longer available, with no further open date available, or has extended 3+ months: